Open-Data-Product-Initiative/v4.1/source/includes/_qa.md

 Data integrity is the maintenance of, and the assurance of, data accuracy and consistency over its entire life-cycle.
 That is why *integrity* is not in the attributes, but accuracy and consistency as well as completeness are.

-**Note!** The "as code" *spec* part of the component is the initial step towards embracing Everything as Code paradigm, but is still experimental.
+**Note!** The "as code" *spec* part of the component embraces Everything as Code paradigm.
 We need more vendors supporting the approach.
-In the mean while you can use custom solutions.
+You can use predefined vendor options (as type) and custom for in-house solutions.

 ## Optional attributes and elements